-As an RIA, we render fiduciary advice in intimate relationships of two.
+As a Registered Investment Advisor (RIA), we render fiduciary advice in intimate relationships of two.
 Brokers, on the other hand, can only offer incidental advice in sales relationships of three.

 The fees and the underlying investment costs that clients pay are transparent and clear.
 We send clients quarterly reports of our fees.
 There is no confusion: Our clients know what they’ve paid and what we’ve earned.